samishakoor/samishakoor/README.md

 ---
 ### :man_technologist: About Me :

-I am currently an undergraduate 'Computer Science' student .
+I am a Software Engineer with an innate love of writing code.
 I am also an entrepreneur, logic builder, and self motivated individual with a clear vision to make my world better place in the universe of Information Technology.
 I work hard towards achieving my goals and also love being part of the community.
 I am always looking to work in a dynamic and professional environment so that I can develop the potential to enhance my skills in IT world.
 I am a hard-working and self-driven individual who isn’t afraid to face a challenge and i am always ready to learn new languages to broaden my skillset.

 <p>
 I am passionate about my work and I know how to get the job done in an effective manner.
 During my university tenure , I have learnt many skills that are market and industry competitive.
 Some of my skills are mentioned below: